Pioneering Initiatives and Expertise

 • Human Rights Law and Protection in Canada, 2002.

-• For the course, Dostoevsky and Western Literature, she co-developed and co-taught a MODULE on Dostoevsky and Richard Wright.
+• For the course, Dostoevsky and Western Literature, she co-developed and co-taught a MODULE on Dostoevsky and Richard Wright of the Harlem Renaissance.

-• Invited by the Department of Canadian Studies, she conceptualized, developed and taught the MODULE: Canadian Identity: Exposing a Negative, Completing the Picture.
+• Invited by the Department of Canadian Studies, she conceptualized, developed and taught for a number of years, the MODULE: Canadian Identity: Exposing a Negative, Completing the Picture.

-• In 1998, she penned an Open Letter of Protest to denounce publicly the non-appointment and exclusion of Judge Corrine Sparks from the new unified Family Court of Nova Scotia, despite this Black Woman Judge being at that time the only Nova Scotia Family Court Judge who was not White, her being the most senior sitting female judge in the province and her being the first Black female judge to be appointed in Canada.
+• In 1998 she penned an Open Letter of Protest to denounce publicly the non-appointment and exclusion of Judge Corrine Sparks from the new unified Family Court of Nova Scotia, despite this Black Woman Judge being at that time the only Nova Scotia Family Court Judge who was not White, her being the most senior sitting female judge in the province and her being the first Black female judge to be appointed in Canada.
+See Re-thinking and Re-framing RDS: A Black Woman’s Perspective (Abstract) (Author’s Note) – by E.M.A.
+Thornhill in Michele A. Johnson and Funke Aladejebi Editors, Unsettling the Great White North, Toronto: University of Toronto Press, 2022, pp. 538-581.

-• A founding member of the Congress of Black Women of Canada, as National Secretary, from 1976-1980 she shouldered sole responsibi-lity for the National Secretariat which was mandated to structure the national organization, establish a network of communications, draft a Constitution and convene the fourth national gathering of Black Women from across Canada.
+• A founding member of the Congress of Black Women of Canada, serving as National Secretary, from 1976-1980 she shouldered sole responsibility for the National Secretariat which was mandated to structure the national organization, establish a network of communications, draft a Constitution and convene the fourth national gathering of Black Women from across Canada (Winnipeg 1980).